GDYendell/bluesky/docs/user/tutorial.rst

     for msg in count([det]):
         print(msg)

-See the :doc:`msg` section for more.
+See the :doc:`/developer/msg` section for more.

 Bluesky includes some tools for producing more useful, human-readable summaries to answer the question, "What will this plan do?"